Grade 6 & Grade 9 Provincial Achievement Tests

 - Students must be completed all parts of the exam by the end of the time allotted.

 - Students must present government-issued identification that includes their signature and photograph.

 Career & Technology Centre at Lord Shaughnessy High School

 Calgary, AB, T3E 1L2

-Enter the building at Entrance A (see map above) and proceed upstairs to room PDC 2 to be checked in.
+Enter the building at Entrance A (see map above) and look for signs with directions to your exam location.
 Parking for students can be accessed off 21st St SW, between Central Memorial High School and Lord Shaughnessy High School.
 Plan to arrive 20-30 minutes in advance to leave time for parking and find the correct room.

 What to Bring

 - Approved calculator (Math, Bio, Chem, Science and Physics)